ipublikuj/websockets/docs/en/index.md

 ### Define routes

-This extension is using routes like you know from Nette and Controllers which are similar to Presenters.
+This extension is using routes same as you know them from Nette and Controllers that are similar to Presenters.
 So you have to define some routes in neon configuration:

 ```php
     # WebSockets server